saint-lascivious/munin-pihole-plugins/README.md

 * `INSTALL_WEBSERVER`

 Disables installation of the `munin` webserver and `lighttpd` proxy if set to any value other than `true`.
 Useful for additional Munin nodes in a multi-node, single-server environment.

+* `LIGHTTPD_WEBROOT`

+The directory in which, if installed, the Pi-hole® AdminLTE web interface should be found.
+The presence or absence of a `pihole` directory here is used to determine whether or not `munin-pihole-plugins` should offer to remove `lighttpd` during `munin-pihole-plugins` uninstallation.
+The `admin` directory is not used for this purpose due to the ambiguity of its name.

 * `MUNIN_DIR`